shawnmckinney/py-fortress/README-CLI.md

     success
     ````

-5. Directory Information Tree (DIT) Examples:
+5. Directory Information Tree (DIT) Examples.
     These operations are special because they control the DIT structure.

     a. dit add (suffix)
     ````